-In order to validate the control architecture of Fig. 1 incorporating both the Offline Module and Online Module operating per the online switching logic depicted by Fig. 5, an experimental activity has been performed within a virtual environment, emulating dynamic data related to the movement of the operator's forearm and considering the rest of the body as a static obstacle.
+In order to validate the control architecture presented in the previous sections, an experimental activity has been performed within a virtual environment, emulating dynamic data related to the movement of the operator's forearm and considering the rest of the body as a static obstacle.
 A random component of ± 1 cm is introduced as a fictitious sensor tolerance.
-Refresh rate has been set to 5 Hz, and no delay is assumed.
-Open-loop commands are also sent to a physical e.DO robot, equipped with a mechanical two-prong gripper able to perform pick and place operations, in order to demonstrate the potential of the control architecture in a real application.
+Refresh rate has been set to 5 Hz and no delay is assumed.
+Open-loop commands are also sent to a physical e.DO robot, equipped with a mechanical two-prongs gripper able to perform pick and place operations, in order to demonstrate the potential of the control architecture in a real application.
 The authors chose to validate the robotic system by means of a simple assembly task, representative of common industrial scenarios.
-The manipulator and human share the same workspace, and the assembly of the product is carried out in a collaborative manner.
-As depicted in Fig. 6, the product under analysis is made up of four components, in this case colored building blocks (as labeled), which are placed in different locations in the workspace [components inserted into the assembly process: Location A (process starting point) -Yellow or Blue Blocks; Location B - Green Blocks; Location C-Yellow Blocks; Location D-Blue Blocks].
-Some of the assembly operations are assigned to the human (green/red blocks), others are assigned to the robot (yellow/blue blocks), and some direct interaction between the human and robot is required.
+The manipulator and human share the same workspace and the assembly of the product is carried out in a collaborative manner.
+As depicted in Figure 6, the product under analysis is made up of four components, in this case colored building blocks, which are placed in different locations in the workspace.
+Some of the assembly operations are assigned to the human (green/red blocks), others are assigned to the robot (yellow/blue blocks) and some direct interaction between the human and robot is required.
 During this collaboration, the human may intersect the motion of the manipulator, generating the need for smart robot reactions in order to ensure the safety of the operator while at the same time attempting to minimize the disruption of production efficiency.